The Basics of Working as a Student in Japan

 - Receiving packages for someone else and giving it to them later

 Don’t fall for such things!
-If something sounds too good to be true, consult your school!
+If something sounds too good to be true, it probably is — and consult your school!

-Recently there has been an increase in scams where people will give you money to “borrow” your personal documents, they will then use your documents to do bad things such as opening cell phone contracts or other services for illegal use.
+Recently there has been an increase in scams where people will give you money to “borrow” your personal documents.
+They will then use your documents to do things such as opening cell phone contracts or other services for illegal use.
 When the police finally start investigating, everything will lead back to the person who lent the ID!
 Under no circumstances should you give anything with your name on it to someone else!

 - Residence card